zoryzhang/Slides/ai2reason/ai2reason_240112.md

 2. Viewpoints
 * **Building**: ask for powerful **artificial** intelligence
 * **Modeling**: use computational model to **formalize** theories of **human** intelligence.
-    - Psychological/descriptive/behavioral observation
-    - Philosophical/normative/prescriptive theory
+    - Good theory predicts.
+Modeling tests the theory by comparing the prediction with human behavior on new data.
 * **Characterizing**: both work on **intelligence**, therefore suggest **plausible** approaches to achieve intelligence.

 ## B. Goal of AI2Reason (cont')